kunalrye/financialsummary/README.md

 The .py files contain many helper functions called by other py files.
 However, many of the .py files contain small-use case examples under an `if __name__ == "__main__"` block.

-The github also has an `xbrl` branch that contains some in-progress work on using xbrl instead of html files

 # About:
 financialsummary is a repo dedicated to identification of key information in quarterly reports.
 Specifically, financialsummary analyzes 10-Q reports from various companies in the Information Technology sector,